XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 * Withdraw XRP _from_ Alpha Exchange _to_ the RCL

-* Trade XRP with other currencies, such as BTC, USD, amongst others
+* Trade XRP with other currencies, such as BTC, USD, among others

 ## Prerequisites for Supporting XRP